matterpale/matter-ontology/vaticle/README.md

 ```

 #### Location Transitivity
 This rule assures transitivity among locations, e.g., if a town has `a_location` a region which in turn has `a_location` a country, then the town naturally finds itself in the country as well.
-If a user needs to distinguish between these locations and only filter out, say, the country, one can simply introduce a `location_type sub a_type` and distinguish locations using this new attribute.
+If a user needs to distinguish between these locations and only filter out, say, the country, one can simply introduce a `location_type sub a_category` and distinguish locations using this new attribute.

 ### Left Behind